-The College has one interest rate swap agreement related to the 2008 Issue, Series A bonds with a current notional amount of \$36,875 that reduces at approximately the same rate as the outstanding principal amount of the bonds.
+The College has one interest rate swap agreement related to the 2008 Issue, Series A bonds with a current notional amount of \$35,750 that reduces at approximately the same rate as the outstanding principal amount of the bonds.
 The swap provides for the College to pay a fixed rate of 3.881% in exchange for the financial institution paying a variable rate equal to 68% of 1-month USD-LIBOR on the notional amount.
 Neither party has an obligation to post collateral with respect to the swap.
 However, in the event the College's credit ratings were downgraded below a specified level, the counterparty could elect to terminate the swap which could require a termination payment to the counterparty.
-The fair value of the liability associated with the swap was \$8,453 and \$11,966 as of June 30, 2017 and 2016, respectively.
+The fair value of the liability associated with the swap was \$6,330 and \$8,453 as of June 30, 2018 and 2017, respectively.
 Because the swap fair value is based predominantly on observable inputs that are corroborated by market data, it is categorized as Level 2 for purposes of valuation disclosure.

 In April 2016, the College issued \$35,520 of 2016 Issue, Series A bonds in order to refund a portion of the 2008 Issue, Series B bonds totaling \$10,970 and to provide financing for an athletic facility and other capital projects.
 The proceeds, net of issue costs, from the 2016 Issue, Series A bonds totaled \$42,091 from which \$12,063 was irrevocably placed with a trustee to meet principal and interest payments on the refunded 2008 Issue, Series B bonds until such time when the bonds may be called.
 The refunding meets the legal requirements for defeasance of the bond liability.
-Therefore, neither the escrow nor the refunded bonds are included in the balance sheet at June 30, 2017.
+Therefore, neither the escrow nor the refunded bonds are included in the balance sheet at June 30, 2018.

 In June 2016, the College entered into a taxable term loan agreement with a commercial bank that allows the College to draw up to \$39,000 to fund (i) capital costs in connection with a retreat/contemplative center, (ii) renovation and expansion of athletic facilities, (iii) renovation of existing facilities into a recreation and wellness complex, including fitness facilities, locker rooms and office space and (iv) construction, furnishing and equipping of a performing arts center.
-The termination date for draws under this term loan is August 2018.
+The termination date for draws under this term loan is

+August 2019.
 Commencing in September 2018, the outstanding principal amount of the term loan shall amortize monthly, based on a 153 month mortgage-style amortization schedule, assuming an interest rate of three percent (3%).
 The maturity date of the term loan is June 2023.
+The outstanding balance as of June 30, 2018 and 2017 was \$9,500 and \$2,500, respectively.
 During the draw period of the term loan the applicable interest rate is Daily LIBOR plus 0.49% and thereafter Monthly LIBOR plus 0.49%.
-During the year ended June 30, 2017, amounts drawn under the term loan totaled \$2,500.
-The average interest rate 1.29% was in 2017.
-There was no outstanding balance as of June 30, 2016.
+The average interest rate 2.07% and 1.07% in 2018 and 2017, respectively.

 In May 2017, the College issued \$12,780 of 2017 Issue, Series A bonds in order to refund a portion of the 2007 Issue, Series B bonds totaling \$13,885.
-The proceeds, net of issue costs, from the 2017 Issue, Series A bonds totaled \$14,202 which was irrevocably placed with a trustee to meet principal and interest payments on the refunded 2007 Issue, Series B bonds until such time when the bonds may be called.
+The proceeds, net of issue costs, from the 2017 Issue, Series A bonds totaled \$14,202 which was irrevocably placed with a trustee to meet principal and interest payments on the refunded 2007 Issue, Series B bonds.
 The refunding meets the legal requirements for defeasance of the bond liability.
-Therefore, neither the escrow nor the refunded bonds are included in the balance sheet at June 30, 2017.
+Therefore, neither the escrow nor the refunded bonds are included in the balance sheet at June 30, 2018.